-I have consulted with the Marshall Islands Medical Program Director, William Adams, M.D. in order to determine the total number of people and the total thyroid effects since the time of exposure, March 1954.
+Adams, M.D.
+16 order to decermine the total number of people and the total thyroid effects since the time of exposure, March 1954.
 These data are given also in Table One.
 The data include the most recent thyroid nodules detected in the exposed population.